 I found an excellent trainer to mentor with and in October of 2001 after a year of hands on training and study I completed my apprenticeship under Lloyd Williams of Bear Brook Kennels.
 During that apprenticeship, in addition to learning all the basics, I got to assist in the training of police dogs in narcotics, tracking and cadaver dogs with the medical examiners office.

 Not only did I learn how to be a dog trainer, more importantly, I learned how to teach owners how they could communicate more effectively with their dogs.
 I consider that training just the beginning in my canine education.
 I continue to attend seminars and keep current through reading about recent advancements in dog training methods.
-I am currently a member of The Association of Pet Dog Trainers.
+I am a former member of The Association of Professional Dog Trainers.

 I use positive reinforcement methods whenever possible during training sessions.
 Positive reinforcement helps make the training experience more enjoyable for both the dog and owner, producing a better learning environment.
 I also utilize hand signals in my training which is very useful with deaf dogs as well as hearing ones.
 My methods include lure/reward and marker training. (with or without a clicker depending on owner preference)